cb125/Dynamics/README.md

    influences truth.
 I'll present a refactored fragment based on work of Jim Pryor.

 4. 24 Feb.
-For and against dynamics
+A case for, and a case against, dynamic semantics, both sides argued by Philippe Schlenker:
   * Anti-dynamics.
 2007.
-Philippe Schlenker.
-    Argues that validating
+Validating
     classical logic should be a design goal.
 Case study: accounting for presupposition projection in a
     static semantics.